awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 **Note**
 For information about accepted formats for lists of approved patches and rejected patches, see [Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.

-1. The product of the instance is determined by the SSM Agent\.
+1. The product of the instance is determined by SSM Agent\.
 This attribute corresponds to the value of the Product key attribute in the patch baseline's [PatchFilter](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.

 1. For each update notice in `updateinfo.xml`, the patch baseline is used as a filter, allowing only the qualified packages to be included in the update\.
 If multiple packages are applicable after applying the patch baseline definition, the latest version is used\.